Application rates vary due to the

 granules.

-Wet, cool regions require less polymer crystals.
+Wet, cool regions require less polymer granules.

 All rates are an approximation and with experience, planters will